Commonfare-net/macao-social-wallet/doc/API.md

 ## GET /vendor/send/:amount/:vendor

-Send `amount` to `vendor` in exchange for service credit for self, returns human readable message, all accepted fields and `txid` linking to transaction.
+Send `amount` to `vendor` in exchange for service credit for self, returns human readable message, all accepted fields and an id linking to the `transaction`.

 ## GET /vendor/send/:amount/:vendor/:participant

-Send `amount` to `vendor` in exchange of service credit for another `participant`, returns human readable message, all accepted fields plus a `txid` linking to transaction.
+Send `amount` to `vendor` in exchange of service credit for another `participant`, returns human readable message, all accepted fields plus an id linking to the `transaction`.

 ## POST /vendor/send